roushou/polys/packages/polymarket/README.md

 # @dicedhq/polymarket

-A TypeScript client for the Polymarket API that combines both CLOB (order book) and Gamma (market data) clients in a single package for convenience.
+A TypeScript client for the Polymarket API that combines CLOB, Gamma and Data clients in a single package for convenience.

 > [!WARNING]
 > This is currently work-in-progress so the API may change and some features may be missing